TesseractCoding/PythonSeries1.0/Day1/GIT-ME-Day1.md

 ~$ git log
 ```

-> The name of the folder and the name of the repo can be different.
-However, by default the name of the repo on github is clone everywhere
+> The name of the folder in your local system and the name of the remote repo can be different.
+However, by default the name of the repo on github is cloned everywhere

 ***